 Yookamurra is also home to a healthy population of Southern Hairy-nosed Wombats, as well as small mammals such as the Western Pygmy Possum and the Fat-tailed Dunnart.

-There are almost 100 bird species on Yookamurra including the Malleefowl plus rare or declining woodland birds such as the Hooded Robin, Gilbert’s Whistler, Brown Treecreeper and Elegant Parrot.
+There are over 110 bird species on Yookamurra including the Malleefowl plus rare or declining woodland birds such as the Hooded Robin, Gilbert’s Whistler, Brown Treecreeper and Elegant Parrot.
 The Bush Stone Curlew has recently been reintroduced to Yookamurra.

 AWC is the only conservation organisation to measure in a robust scientific manner the ecological health of a network of sanctuaries.
 At Yookamurra, we undertake more than 1,300 trap nights, over 100 spotlight surveys and over 600 camera trap nights each year to measure ecological health indicators including:

 Our performance against these indicators provides rigorous scientific data which enables us to track the ecological health of Yookamurra.